AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

 - Install Docker (and Boot2Docker) and ensure they work in the respective environments
 - Read the README.md to understand what each of the script files do
-- Study the scripts
 - Use the scripts when confident
 - Use the loadImageToFile.sh script to load the docker image into your local repository
-- Do not execute the Dockerfile to build an image - this takes times and requires high network bandwidth
+- Note: Do not execute the Dockerfile to build an image - this takes times and requires high network bandwidth
 - Note: no scripts for Windows exists (contributions accepted)